 Dockerfileexists in the root of the app repository.

 pack builders are not detected and a Dockerfile exists.
 For more information on how those are detected, see the following links:

-If an application was previously deployed via buildpacks, the following commands should be run prior to a deploy to ensure the Dockerfile ports are respected:
+If an application was previously deployed via buildpacks and ports were customized, the following commands should be run prior to a deploy to ensure the Dockerfile ports are respected:

 The previous method to perform this - via